pudly/schmopera-hugo/content/articles/dmmo-falling-and-the-rising.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1690231434/DMMO_Rising-Sankara_Harouna_as_Homecoming_Soldier.jpg){{% /md %}}

-<figcaption> in Des Moines Metro Opera's production of The Falling and the Rising, 2023.
+<figcaption>Sankara Harouna as Homecoming Soldier in Des Moines Metro Opera's production of The Falling and the Rising, 2023.
 Photo: Duane Tinkey.</figcaption>
 </figure>

 The Soldier next encounters Jumper, sung by Sam Mathis.
 Mathis' uplifting tenor voice was well suited to the skydiving soldier, his vocals shimmering as his character floated above the clouds.
 Jumper provided some much needed optimism and humor amid the heavier emotions of the opera, and Mathis buoyed the spirits of the audience like a breath of fresh air.